-Always an innovator in creating leaders both locally and globally Swarthmore College provides a liberal arts education and engineering curriculum that promote individualized learning, provide volunteer opportunities, and initiate projects that explore some of societies greatest challenges.
-With a community based learning system, the classroom at Swarthmore extends beyond the campus and into the world.
+Always an innovator in creating leaders both locally and globally Swarthmore College provides a liberal arts education and engineering curriculum that promote individualized learning, provides volunteer opportunities, and initiates projects that explore some of society’s greatest challenges.
+With a community-based learning system, the classroom at Swarthmore extends beyond the campus and into the world.

 A Quaker legacy of responsibility guides the college’s cause for teaching social responsibility, simple living, and conservation of resources environmentally and economically, with sustainability at the core.
 In fact, about 50% of Swarthmore students receive some sort of scholarship assistance and a total of 70% of the students enrolled share over $44 million dollars in financial aid and work opportunities on campus annually.

-Carleton College, nestled in the historic river town of Northfield, Minnesota, is widely recognized for it’s strong and varied liberal arts curriculum with over 1,000 courses and 32 majors to offer.
-Carleton promotes individual growth and learning, plus community strength locally and globally through asking difficult questions that encourage innovative, forward thinking.
-At the same time, the colleges strong roots in civil deliberation, ethical action and academic integrity nurtures students to become community leaders near and far.
+Carleton College, nestled in the historic river town of Northfield, Minnesota, is widely recognized for its strong and varied liberal arts curriculum with over 1,000 courses and 32 majors to offer.
+Carleton promotes individual growth and learning, plus community strength locally and globally through asking difficult questions that encourage innovative, forward-thinking.
+At the same time, the college’s strong roots in civil deliberation, ethical action, and academic integrity nurture students to become community leaders near and far.

-As a leader in diversity, Carleton College welcomes students of all races, religions and ethnic backgrounds.
-Offering some of the most vigorous financial aid programs available in the United States today, Carleton is committed to meeting 100% of financial need for all of their admitted students for all four years of that students enrollment.
+As a leader in diversity, Carleton College welcomes students of all races, religions, and ethnic backgrounds.
+Offering some of the most vigorous financial aid programs available in the United States today, Carleton is committed to meeting 100% of the financial needs for all of their admitted students for all four years of that student’s enrollment.

-More than 20% of the schools operating budget is put towards financial aid, coming to about $42 million dollars annually.
-In the 2015-2016 school year 40% of students received need based grants, 45% received some sort of financial aid and 50% were given the opportunity to work on campus.
+More than 20% of the school operating budget is put towards financial aid, coming to about $42 million dollars annually.
+In the 2015-2016 school year 40% of students received need-based grants, 45% received some sort of financial aid and 50% were given the opportunity to work on campus.